modelscope/FunASR/runtime/docs/SDK_advanced_guide_online.md

 --io-thread-num: Number of IO threads that the server starts.
 Default is 1.
 --certfile <string>: SSL certificate file.
 Default is ../../../ssl_key/server.crt.
 If you want to close ssl，set 0 --keyfile <string>: SSL key file.
 Default is ../../../ssl_key/server.key.
---nn_hotword   Hotword file path, one line for each hot word, if the client provides hot words, then combined with the hot words provided by the client.
+--hotword: Hotword file path, one line for each hotword(e.g.:阿里巴巴 20), if the client provides hot words, then combined with the hot words provided by the client.
 ```

 ### Shutting Down the FunASR Service